Table Of Contents

 • Ensure the most relevant people are made aware of a cloud architecture problem so they can fix it ASAP.

-• Enhance visibility and managing cloud environments through automation
+• Enhance visibility and manage cloud environments through automation

 • Identify the root cause of cloud problems so engineers can patch them efficiently and thoroughly.